 The most common cause of senility in North America is Alzheimer's disease, a horrible condition in which a person loses his capacity to reason, think, recognize and function.
 Former president Ronald Reagan had Alzheimer's disease, as do some Nobel Prize winners and some of the most brilliant people who have walked this earth.
-An article in the Journal of the American Medical Association showed that extraordinarily poor people in Ibadan, Nigeria are far less likely to develop Alzheimer's disease than their relatives in Indianapolis, further confirming that Alzheimer's disease is probably not genetic but is caused by something in North American lifestyle or environment (2).
+An article in the Journal of the American Medical Association showed that extraordinarily poor people in Ibadan, Nigeria are far less likely to develop Alzheimer's disease than their relatives in Indianapolis, further confirming that Alzheimer's disease is probably not genetic but is caused by something in North American lifestyle or environment.
 One in ten North Americans develop Alzheimer's disease by age 65, and 5 in 10 develop it by age 85.

 Dr. David Snowden showed in his Kentucky Nuns Study that nuns who were most likely to suffer Alzheimer's disease have low blood levels of the vitamin folic acid and high levels of the protein building block homocysteine.
-Not eating enough leafy greens and whole grains can deprive you of the vitamin folic acid, and eating too much meat provides you with too much methionine, and the combination of these two factors raises brain levels of homocysteine, that punches holes in arteries and causes plaques to form in them to cause ministrokes, which damages your brain.
+Not eating enough leafy greens and whole grains can deprive you of the vitamin folic acid, and eating too much meat provides you with too much methionine, and the combination of these two factors raises brain levels of homocysteine, that can punch holes in arteries and cause plaques to form in them to cause ministrokes, which damages your brain.

-September 16th, 2018
+December 16th, 2018

-September 9th, 2018
+December 9th, 2018